 Where one or any of these aspects is found to be the cause of significant impact to the riparian zone, or the channel along the stretch then this category may be assigned a high risk score.
+Within the Ballymurphy catchment the most significant pressures is from intensive agriculture with many of the current riparian zone aspects highlighting the impact this pressure is having such as a lack of fencing where sheep and cattle are grazing.
+Very poor or small buffer zones beside fields where slurry is being spread and in many areas direct access to the channel by cattle for drinking water.
 Locations where pressures were evident in the field which were not highlighted through the desk based assessment were also noted as stopping points.
 These points were not selected prior to fieldwork, they were opportunistic as the catchment drive through was taking place.
-The pie chart in Figure 3.6 indicates the percentage of stopping points also.
+The pie chart in Figure 3.10 also indicates the percentage of stopping points also.

-Figure 3.5 Location of Stopping points and Catchment Walkover Risk Assessment
+Figure 3.7 Location of Stopping points and Catchment Walkover Risk Assessment